Plant care

 Is marble queen pothos toxic to cats and dogs?

-Marble queen pothos is mildly toxic to pets.
+Marble queen pothos is toxic to pets.
 ASPCA lists Epipremnum aureum as toxic to cats and dogs due to insoluble calcium oxalates.
 Symptoms include oral irritation and drooling.

 What USDA hardiness zone does marble queen pothos grow in?